 - It is used to treat upset stomach and throwing up.

-- If your child has ever had a long QT on ECG.
+- If you have ever had a long QT on ECG.

-- Do not give this drug to your child during early pregnancy.
+- If you are in early pregnancy.
+Do not take this drug during early pregnancy.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with this drug.
 This may raise the chance of sudden death.
 Talk with the doctor.

-- Unsafe heart problems and sometimes death have rarely happened when this drug was given with alcohol or certain other drugs that may slow your child’s actions.
-Talk with your child’s doctor.
+- Unsafe heart problems and sometimes death have rarely happened when this drug was given with alcohol or certain other drugs that may slow your actions.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.